 23. Eight months after Börte’s capture, she gave birth to her first son, Jochi.
 This led to questions about the paternity and later challenges from Khan’s other sons.

 24. With the Mongol tribes united and the Merkit tribe defeated, Temujin found himself at war with his previous allies, the Keraits.
 After defeating them, he destroyed the Naimans.
 In each case he was successful in convincing a greater number of tribes to become his allies.
-He was also helped by the alliance of the formidable general, Subutai.
+He was also helped by the alliance of the formidable general, Subutai, a family friend from Siberia (to the north).

-26. The name Genghis likely comes from the word Jenggis, meaning `right, just, and true,’ though it could also come from the word Tenggis, meaning `ocean’ and `wide-spreading.’
+26. The name Genghis likely comes from the word Jenggis, meaning "right, just, and true," although it could also come from the word Tenggis, meaning "ocean" and "wide-spreading."

 27. Khan had four sons in total: Jochi, Chagatai, Ögedei, and Tolui.